 The metro from Copenhagen Airport

-Metro trains run every five minutes during the day and every 15 minutes at night.
-The airport is right at the end of the yellow line, so jump on any of the metro trains and you’ll be downtown in about 15 minutes.
-Again, you can’t buy tickets onboard, so get one from the station or from the DSB ticket machines in Terminal 3.
+Metro trains run every five minutes during the day and every 15–20 minutes at night.
+The airport is right at the end of the yellow line, so jump on any of the metro trains and you’ll be downtown in about 20 minutes.

 Public buses from the airport

-The longest of the public transport options, the bus ride to downtown Copenhagen will take you about 35-40 minutes.
+The slowest of the public transport options, the bus ride to downtown Copenhagen takes about 35-40 minutes.
 It’s really only worth considering if none of the other options are working.